**What is self-determination in social work?**

 These conversations help clients peel back the layers and reconnect with what they actually want and not just what's been expected of them.

-When clients feel rushed, they often fall back on automatic or fear-driven decisions.
+When clients feel rushed, they often revert to automatic or fear-driven decisions.
 Give them room to pause and reflect.
-You don’t need to push for quick answers.
+You don't need to push for quick answers.
 Sometimes, the most meaningful support is simply sitting with the uncertainty and letting the client arrive at their own pace.

 That's how trust builds and how self-trust grows.